rocheio/recipes/desserts/cookies/chocolate_chip_cookies.md

     - flour *(quarter cup at a time)*
     - nuts *(optional)*
     - chocolate chips
-- Set out two baking trays with an ungreased baking mat on each
+- Set out baking trays with a greased baking mat or paper on each
 - Place quarter-sized spheres of cookie dough onto the mats, two inches apart
 - Bake for 10 minutes, or until edges are brown and middles are slightly soft
 - Cool on a wire rack for 15 minutes